pasan1992/AnimSpriteCreator/README.md

 ## 🖼️ Output Example

-Below is an example of a generated sprite sheet from an animated 3D character:
+Below is an example is created using the generated sprite sheet from an animated 3D character:

 ![Generated Sprite Sheet](./Assets/example.gif)